DavesCodeMusings/esp/README.md

-# lolin32oled
-Code for use with Wemos LOLIN32 with built-in OLED
+The Wemos LOLIN32 with OLED is a ESP32 with an integrated 128x64 OLED display driven by an SSD1306.
+All of this is well supported by MicroPython.
+The code in this repository is specifically targeted at the LOLIN32 with OLED and clone boards.